mugenmelon/mugenmelon.github.io/_posts/1970-01-01-future-proofing-interfaces.md

 {% include toc.md %}

-# C++ `UInterface`
+# `UInterface`

 Interfaces are a powerful abstraction mechanism.
 They are ideal for modeling imperative communication between different systems, while avoiding the rigidity of inheritance.
-One could even say that they are one of the cornerstones of a flexible and maintainable project.
-Most programming languages provide some way to write interfaces, and so does C++ with pure virtual functions, but for full compatibility Unreal Engine has a built-in `UInterface` class.
-Following is a short recap of how `UInterface` is used.
+Most programming languages provide some way to write interfaces, and so does C++ with pure virtual functions.
+But for full compatibility Unreal Engine has a built-in `UInterface` class.
+Following is a short recap on how to use `UInterface`.

 ## Quick Recap

 Say we wanted to have various pieces of equipment like items, weapons, and armor in our game that can be equipped to a character.
 A data-asset `UEquipmentAsset` defines *how* a piece of equipment gets equipped, what it looks like and which socket it gets attached to.
 But how do we add this data-asset to our various in-game items without a rigid inheritance hierarchy?
-By using an interface `IEquippable` that provides us with a `UEquipmentAsset` instance we can make *any* class equippable, regardless of whether it is an item, weapon, or armor.
+By using an interface `IEquippable` that provides us with a `UEquipmentAsset` we can make *any* class equippable, regardless of whether it is an item, weapon, or armor.

 We declare a `UInterface` by using the `UINTERFACE` macro and 2 separate class declarations.